Richmond (Vic.)

 Table Chart PROFILE FAQ

-Richmond features high concentrations of group households and lone person households, with a fairly typical median household size
+Richmond features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 49.7% of all households, including 14.4% couples with children, 27.1% couples without children, and 6.4% single parent families.
-Non-family households comprise the remaining 50.3%, with lone person households at 38.7% and group households comprising 11.6%.
-The median household size is 2.0 people, matching the Greater Melbourne average.
+Family households account for 49.7% of all households, including 14.4% couples with children, 27.1% couples without children, and 6.4% single parent families.
+Non-family households constitute the remaining 50.3%, with lone person households at 38.7% and group households comprising 11.6%.
+The median household size is 2.0 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households